knocklabs/docs/pages/send-and-manage-data/multi-tenancy.md

 Multi-tenancy is important in your notification system when handling in-app feeds.
 Lets look at an example.
 Imagine that we have a SaaS application, Collaborato, where our users can belong to one or more different workspaces.
-When one of our users in active in a current workspace, we want to make sure they only see notifications that are relevant for that workspace.
+When one of our users is active in a current workspace, we want to make sure they only see notifications that are relevant for that workspace.
 That is, a user in the "Acme Fish Co." workspace should only see their notifications that are relevant to "Acme Fish Co.".